auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 The analogy is the brain is like the prisoner fixed in the cave of our skull.
 We cannot access the world as it is, we can only access the shadows of real objects, the energy that reaches our senses.
 In fact, the objective universe is forever out of our reach since we must interact with it through our sense organs.
 Are we justified in assuming our senses are accurate?
 They are accurate enough to allow us to survive and manipulate the world, but the prisoners had their own system of understanding shadows and sounds.
 They all agreed on what made sense.

 I would like to take a moment to share some facts about our brains.
 So much of what we consider to be ourselves is actually the function of our nervous system.
 Humanity learned about brain function over the history of our species.
 In hospitals and healing centers, people would come with injuries to the head.
 Unlike injuries to other parts of the body, head trauma often resulted in death or disability.
 Recovery was slow if at all.
 Even stranger, a small difference in the type of trauma and location of injury had wildly different effects.
 For example, [damage to the language centers of the brain effects the generation and understanding of speech](https://www.nidcd.nih.gov/health/aphasia).
 In Broca's aphasia, people retain their intelligence and ability to understand others, but they have difficulty finding words when they try to speak.
 They may only get a few words out with effort.
-Conversely, Wernicke's aphasia causes people to lose track of their mistakes.
+Conversely, Wernicke's aphasia causes people to lose track of their error.
 They speak but use too many words and are unaware of their mistakes; they believe they're speaking clearly.
 Over lifetimes, we began to piece together the story and function of the brain.

 ---